- 9 Apr 2020 10:58 AM

-The accompaniments include mustard, radishes, and young onions.
-The feast often also includes lamb dishes and nut or poppy-seed cake.
+The accompaniments include radishes, spring onions, and mustard.
+The annual feast often also includes lamb dishes, and nut or poppy-seed cake for afters.

-“No Easter meal is complete without ham,” according to tradition.
-Indeed, Hungarians set great store by the Easter ham.
-It is sometimes taken to be blessed by the priest after Mass, along with the eggs, horseradish, and braided loaf.
+According to tradition no Easter meal is complete without ham.
+Indeed, Hungarians set great store by the Easter ham - it is sometimes taken to be blessed by the priest after Mass, along with the eggs, horseradish, and braided loaf.

 No festive meal would be complete without the Easter loaf.
 This is a light yeast bread with a golden brown crust, made in the form of a circular braid.
 In the Hungarian countryside, people have been baking such a loaf for special occasions for six hundred years.